 - Embedding respect for human rights throughout our business practices;

-- Conducting due diligence to proactively identify, address, and track potential human rights impacts in our value chain;
+- Conducting due diligence to proactively identify, address, and track potential and actual human rights impacts in our value chain;

 - Engaging with stakeholders, including rights holders, to inform our programs and approach; and

-- Providing effective grievance mechanisms and access to remedy where we have caused or contributed to adverse human rights impacts.
+- Providing effective grievance mechanisms and access to remedy where we have caused or contributed to adverse human rights impacts, and using our leverage to encourage our suppliers or partners to provide remedy where we find impacts directly to our business operations, goods, or services.

 Embedding Respect for Human Rights Throughout Our Business Practices